paritytech/shasper/README.md

 ## FAQ

-**I remember the `substrate` client has LMD-GHOST consensus with proposing and attestation logic, why isn't it there now?**
+**I remember the `substrate` client had LMD-GHOST consensus with proposing and attestation logic, why isn't it there now?**

 The previous LMD-GHOST consensus logic and block proposer was no longer suitable